Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Model formulation and analytical approximations

-The dynamics of the first spatial moment are entirely governed by the balance between birth and death events because these two are the only processes influencing population size in our model.
+The dynamics of the first spatial moment is entirely governed by the balance between birth and death events because these are the only processes influencing population size in our model.
 Therefore, the time evolution of the first spatial moment is:

-Note that the dynamics of the first moment, in turn, are governed by the second moment through the death rate term in Eq.\,\eqref{eq:D_1(t)}.
+Note that the dynamics of the first moment, in turn, is governed by the second moment through the death rate term in Eq.\,\eqref{eq:D_1(t)}.

 Next, we derive the dynamics of the second spatial moment.
 To this end, we first compute the death rate, $D_{2}(\bm{\xi}, t)$, for a plant that is paired with another at a displacement $\bm{\xi}$.
 Remember that the neighbor-dependent component of the death rate for a single plant, $D_{1}(t)$, was conditioned on the presence of another plant at a displacement $\bm{\xi}$.
 In a similar fashion, the neighbor-dependent component of $D_{2}(\bm{\xi}, t)$, is conditioned on the presence of a third plant at a displacement $\bm{\xi}'$.
 This conditional probability of having another plant located at a displacement $\bm{\xi}'$ is $Z_{3}(\bm{\xi}, \bm{\xi}', t)/Z_{2}(\bm{\xi}, t)$.
-Following the same procedure as in Eq.\,\eqref{eq:D_1(t)}, the expected death rate of a plant in pair with another at a separation displacement $\bm{\xi}$ can be computed by multiplying $Z_{3}(\bm{\xi}, \bm{\xi}', t)/Z_{2}(\bm{\xi}, t)$ by $g\phi_{C}(\bm{\xi})$ and integrating over all possible displacements as follows:
+Following the same procedure as in Eq.\,\eqref{eq:D_1(t)}, the expected death rate of a plant paired with another at a separation displacement $\bm{\xi}$ can be computed by multiplying $Z_{3}(\bm{\xi}, \bm{\xi}', t)/Z_{2}(\bm{\xi}, t)$ by $g\phi_{C}(\bm{\xi})$ and integrating over all possible displacements as follows:

 Note that the additional factor of $g\phi_{C}(\bm{\xi})$ in the third term of Eq.\,\eqref{eq:D_2(xi, t)} accounts for the direct influence of the individual at displacement $\bm{\xi}$.